Why Training Legs Is Non-Negotiable: 6 Reasons Your Future Self Will Thank You

 1. Leg Strength Is One of the Strongest Predictors of How Long You Live

 Most people assume overall muscle mass is what determines longevity.
-The research tells a different story.
+But it's actually leg strength specifically that matters most.

-Leg strength is also directly linked to lower rates of cardiovascular disease, type 2 diabetes, and metabolic syndrome.
-Because your leg muscles are large, metabolically active tissues that regulate blood sugar and support circulation.
+Your leg muscles are the largest and most metabolically active muscles in your body.
+They regulate blood sugar, support circulation, and keep your body moving the way it's designed to.
 Strong legs keep you active.
 And staying active is one of the most powerful things you can do for your long-term health.

 2. Training Legs Protects Your Brain